Writing Fellows Guidelines

 - Will the EWC discussion be the only discussion for that week, or will it be supplemental to other instruction?

 - What are the writing needs of your students?

 - Will your students be working on a particular writing assignment?
 If so, please provide the assignment and note whether your students will be at the pre-writing, drafting or revision stage.

 For all writing advisor visits, we will post an introductory topic with general information about the EWC.
-Within this introductory information is a request that students do not e-mail the EWC advisor directly and that they do not submit an entire essay for review in the conference area; rather, students are encouraged to submit drafts or portions of drafts to the EWC.
-We ask that the faculty member reiterate these points in either the class announcement for the EWC visit or the conference announcement.
+Within this introductory information is a request that students do not e-mail the EWC advisor directly and that they do not submit an entire essay for review in the discussion area; rather, students are encouraged to submit drafts or portions of drafts to the EWC.
+We ask that the faculty member reiterate these points in either the class announcement for the EWC visit or the discussion announcement.

 The following is a list of possible writing topics, which we will tailor to your class.
 You are not required to choose one whole grouping of topics but instead can mix and match the subtopics, or you can request the writing fellow cover topics that are not on the list below.
 The EWC writing fellows coordinator can work with you to see which topic(s) will best fit your students' needs.